 The news your child has completed cancer treatment can bring a wide range of emotions—from exhilaration and relief to anxiety and fear.
 While this a time full of celebration and renewed hope, your child and family might be surprised when life doesn’t suddenly go back to normal.

-“Life after cancer is a new chapter, joyous to some extent, however, with varying levels of readjustment,” said Luz Pelayo-Katsanis, a pediatric hematology oncology nurse practitioner at Banner Children's at Diamond Children’s Medical Center in Tucson, AZ.
+“Life after cancer is a new chapter, joyous to some extent, however, with varying levels of readjustment,” said Luz Pelayo-Katsanis, a pediatric hematology oncology nurse practitioner with Banner Children's.
 “Parents and children can feel overwhelmed, feeling a sense of abandonment and stress having to navigate new challenges of returning to work or school with less of a medical support system.”

 The hospital—and all its clinical and support staff—has also been your safety net and support system for information and support throughout treatment.
 They were the key part of what got you through.
 Now treatment is over, and this bubble has seemingly burst.
 “There’s something about the frequency of visits and continuity of staff that are comforting during treatment,” Pelayo-Katsanis said.
 “Now that treatment is over, sometimes you can feel remorseful, as the new normal can feel more difficult and full of anxiety without this constant support.”

 What to expect after treatment ends

 It’s normal to feel these mixed emotions as you take this new path forward, but it doesn’t make it any less stressful or scary.
 Your child and family will face unique challenges as you navigate this new normal, but the comforting news is that you aren’t alone.
 Here are some of the things your family can expect to navigate in life after cancer.

 Frequent follow-up appointments